SOC 101 T1:Principles of Sociology 3 sem. hrs.

 SOC 311 DV:H1:Medical Sociology 3 sem. hrs.

-Explores the history and development of health care and social epidemiology; interrelationships occurring among conventional and alternative healers; impact of gender, race and social class on health care; social construction of health and illness behaviors; health care practitioner's relationship with patients; social implications of advanced health care technologies; medical ethics. offered every fall semester.
+Explores the history and development of health care and social epidemiology; interrelationships occurring among conventional and alternative healers; impact of gender, race and social class on health care; social construction of health and illness behaviors; health care practitioner's relationship with patients; social implications of advanced health care technologies; medical ethics.
+Next offered Fall 2018 and Fall 2019.

 SOC 312 H1:Victimology 3 sem. hrs.

 Explores and pushes the boundaries of traditional definitions of victimology in an attempt to better understand the definitions created and used in the macro/micro society.
 Focuses on, but not limited to, the victim in the criminal justice process, compensation and service programs.
 Studies sources and evaulation techniques of data.
-Offered every fall semester.
+Next offered: Fall 2017 and Fall 2018.

 SOC 313 Selected Topics in Applied Soc 3 sem. hrs.